ArneBachmann/tagsplorer/README.md

 * `ignored=dirname`

-  Similar to `ignore` this defines a global folder name to ignore and not index.
+  Similar to `ignore` this defines a global folder (directory) name to ignore and to not index.
-  TODO glob? several per line?
+  TODO allow glob(s)?allow several per line?

 * `skipd=dirname`